az-digital/arizona-bootstrap/site/content/docs/5.0/about/get-involved.md

   <li>Submit pull requests on GitHub</li>
 </ul>

-Questions, bug reports or suggestions can also be emailed to [uadigital@email.arizona.edu](mailto:uadigital@email.arizona.edu) or (preferably!) reported on Slack.
+Questions, bug reports or suggestions can also be emailed to [az-digital@web.arizona.edu](mailto:az-digital@web.arizona.edu) or (preferably!) reported on Slack.

 ## Join Our Meetings